YinHK-gameDev/unity-learn/visual effects/particle systems/particle system collision.md

 -   Click **GameObject** > **Effects** > **Particle System**.
 -   In the **Inspector**, find the Particle System component.
--   In the Particle System component, find the Collision module fold-out.
+-   In the Particle System component, find the **Collision module** fold-out.
--   To the left of the fold-out header, enable the checkbox.
+-   To the left of the fold-out header, **enable the checkbox**.

 When other objects surround a Particle System, the effect is often more convincing when the particles interact with those objects.
 For example, water or debris should be obstructed by a solid wall rather than simply passing through it